pgpkg/pgpkg/docs/pages/tutorial/tutorial.md

 With pgpkg, there is no need to create a migration script every time you change a stored function, view or trigger.
 You just change the original file, and pgpkg looks after the rest.

-In addition to managing stored functions, views and triggers separately from other database objects, pgpkg also includes a **safe and fast database migration system**, and an SQL based **unit testing tool**.
+In addition to managing functions, views and triggers separately from other database objects, pgpkg also includes a **safe and fast database migration system**, and an SQL based **unit testing tool**.